pencer-io/pencer-io.github.io/_posts/2021-04-14-ctf-thm-wreath.md

 2021/04/08 22:49:07 server: Listening on http://0.0.0.0:15997
 ```

-Switch back to Kali and start chisel in client mode to connect it to the server version we just started:
+Switch back to Kali and run chisel in client mode to connect it to the server version we just started:

 ```text
 ┌──(root💀kali)-[~/thm/wreath]